gregorykelleher/equity-aggregator/src/equity_aggregator/README.md

 Orchestrates parallel data fetching from discovery feeds:

-- Fetches data from LSEG, SEC, Stock Analysis, and XETRA concurrently
+- Fetches data from LSEG, SEC, Stock Analysis, TradingView, and XETRA concurrently
 - Combines all feed data into a single stream for processing
 - Maintains feed source metadata for downstream processing